All | Math | Science/Technology | Extracurricular | Humanities / Social Sciences | Art/Music | Language Arts | Foreign Languages

 Compass chess students will be given access to GMChessPrep's online portal for virtual chess practice opportunities between classes.
 Also, students who are absent can request a make-up session during a regularly scheduled GMC online evening group class.

-Chess- Advanced Beginner 3 (Thu)
+Chess- Advanced Intermediate 2 (Thu)

 Instructor: Grandmaster Rashad Babaev